vedantsinggh/gnit/README.md

 - Pure C++ for version contolling
 - Relational DB - either my SQL or postgreSQL
 - deply on linux server and implement load balancing and shits
+- or we could possiblily use node for such shits